salesforce/lwc/packages/@lwc/engine/src/polyfills/proxy-concat/README.md

 undefined
 ```

-> TODO: Remove this polyfill once the issue is fixed
+> TODO: #1178 - Remove this polyfill once browser usage shows that it is safe to do so